mi-sec/geonet-layergl/README.md

 - `rotation` (highly experimental and barely underway - map rotation support in Leaflet)
 - `line-of-sight` ("viewshed" or "line-of-sight" computing when served SRTM or other elevation based data)
 - other elevation data computations can be made **on the fly** with this module

+**Contribution**:

+This module is based on Ivan Sanchez's `Leaflet.TileLayer.GL` repo that appears to no longer be maintained.